premAI-io/dev-portal/blog/2023-08-12-why-mlops-sucks/index.md

   llama-2-7b-optimum/
 ```

-to save onnx format for llama-2-7b-chat to `./llama-2-7b-optimum` directory locally - this takes few minutes to generate and if you don’t want to use GPU for this conversion then remove `--device cuda` from the above command.
+:hourglass: This takes a few minutes to generate.
+If you don’t has a GPU for this conversion, then remove `--device cuda` from the above command.

-it’ll generate:
+The result is:

 ```
 llama-2-7b-optimum